sinneb/esp32sampler/README.md

 # esp32sampler

 Demonstration of a first working version of a sampler application for the ESP32 WROVER board.
 This version will sample 30 seconds of single channel (left / right) audio with a samplerate of 32000.
-Than, the demo will automatically switch to looped playback of the sampled content.
+Then, the demo will automatically switch to looped playback of the sampled content.

 I'm using the [ESP-WROVER-KIT](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/get-started-wrover-kit.html) from espressif and the [Teensy audio board](https://www.pjrc.com/store/teensy3_audio.html) with the SGTL5000 codec.